-Constantine “Stan” Rivera had his International Baccalaureate Diploma Program in Southville which apparently brought him to local and international academic competitions … with World Scholar’s Cup (WSC) – Tournament of Champions 2018 as the last yet the most prestigious competing body he has joined.
+Constantine “Stan” Rivera graduated from the International Baccalaureate Diploma Programme in Southville which brought him to local and international academic competitions … with World Scholar’s Cup (WSC) – Tournament of Champions 2018 as the last yet the most prestigious international competition he joined.
 The said competition was held in Yale University participated by 2,300 schools worldwide.
 Rivera and his team notably bagged major awards including the “Top Filipino Scholar” recognition given to his teammate.
-Stan’s excellent vocabulary skills, competitive nature, and promising ability to persuade are the utmost skills which qualified him as part of the SISC Academic Varsity, “Stan is a well-rounded person, a complete package.
+Stan’s excellent vocabulary skills, competitive nature, and promising ability to persuade are the utmost skills which qualified him as part of the SISC Academic Varsity.
+“Stan is a well-rounded person, a complete package.
 WSC is the culmination of his experiences in past academic competitions that prepared him to be successful”, said Mr. Gio Pastor, SISC – WSC 2018 Head Coach.

-Surprisingly, Rivera could not join the team’s homecoming with the sudden decision to study in the US.
-As Rivera juggled his senior year in IBDP and the trainings for WSC, he had braced himself for a more challenging journey conquering a more global academic scene.
+Surprisingly, Rivera could not join the team’s homecoming with the sudden decision to stay and study in the US during the competition.
+As Rivera juggled his senior year in IBDP and the training for WSC, he had braced himself for a more challenging journey conquering a more global academic scene.
 He later joined Desert Oasis High School in Las Vegas, Nevada, USA.
 Rivera humbly shared that he found the subjects easy and convinced the school to put him in the honors section.
-Rivera’s high intellectual capacity led him to continue the International Baccalaureate Diploma Programme without delay.
+Rivera’s high intellectual quotient (IQ) led him to continue the International Baccalaureate Diploma Programme without delay.
 Recently, news came in that he was able to graduate with straight As, a GPA of 4.0, and high honors.
-Rivera have joined the United States Marine Corps immediately after his recent accomplishment.
+Rivera has joined the United States Marine Corps immediately after his recent accomplishment.